For Mental Health Awareness Week, we hear Fergus' powerful story on the importance of speaking up about how you are really feeling.

-In the past few years, I have been passionate about raising funds and awareness for mental health and suicide prevention, and have raised just shy of £100k for Movember, alongside growing a VERY questionable moustache along the way… (although, my ability to solve crime has massively increased in doing so…)
+In the past few years I have been passionate about raising funds and awareness for mental health and suicide prevention, and have raised just shy of £100k for Movember, growing a VERY questionable moustache along the way (although, my ability to solve crime has massively increased in doing so).

-In 2018, I was living and working in London, I was sat in a coffee shop near my flat, I opened my laptop to be hit with what I can only describe as white noise and a moment of serious, anxious stress.
-At this point I realised I had been here before, and was slipping back into a state of depression for the second time – but this time was different, as I had learnt some lessons from the mistakes that I had made previously, and decided to take action to give myself a sense of purpose again.
-Here began my journey with Movember, with fundraising, with sharing my story publicly, and with extreme endurance challenges…
+In 2018 I was living and working in London.
+I was sat in a coffee shop near my flat when I opened my laptop to be hit with what I can only describe as white noise and a moment of serious, anxious stress.
+At this point I realised I had been here before and was slipping back into a state of depression for the second time.
+But this time was different as I had learnt some lessons from the mistakes I made previously.
+I decided to take action to give myself a sense of purpose again.
+Here began my journey with Movember, with fundraising, with sharing my story publicly – and with extreme endurance challenges.

 Let’s rewind quickly so that this all makes sense…

-I grew up in Edinburgh, and joined Durham University in October 2014, full of ambition, expectation, hope, and promise.
-I was a very sociable, outgoing and confident young man at this point, and has just started competing at a high level in powerlifting.
-However, I quickly found myself in halls of residence where I was surrounded by lovely people, don’t get me wrong, but I became quickly aware that we weren’t particularly like-minded, or to be genuine friends, as it were… Moreover, competing in an individual sport, I was missing the sense of community that a lot of students found in their sports teams, and I didn’t feel like I really belonged on the course that I was studying… I was unlucky in some ways, but ultimately I was dealt a hand I didn’t anticipate, and the error I made, was simply accepting this for what it was, rather than doing anything about it.
+I grew up in Edinburgh and joined Durham University in October 2014 full of ambition, expectation, hope and promise.
+I was a very sociable, outgoing and confident young man at this point, and had just started competing at a high level in powerlifting.
+However, I quickly found myself in halls of residence where I was surrounded by lovely people, don’t get me wrong, but I quickly became aware that we weren’t particularly like-minded, or to be genuine friends, as it were.
+Moreover, competing in an individual sport, I was missing the sense of community that a lot of students found in their sports teams.
+I didn’t feel like I really belonged on the course I was studying either.
+I was unlucky in some ways but ultimately I was dealt a hand I didn’t anticipate, and the error I made was simply accepting this for what it was, rather than doing anything about it.

 To cut a long story short, I felt hard done by, trapped, lost, out of place, and felt completely isolated from the moment I started university.

-This got progressively worse for the next 18 months, and I continued to keep how I was feeling to myself out of fear of judgement, or letting down people’s expectations of me, or even worse, mine of myself…
+This got progressively worse for the next 18 months and I continued to keep how I was feeling to myself out of fear of judgement, or fear of letting down people’s expectations of me, or even worse, mine of myself.

-In spring of 2016, my depression started to affect me physically: unable to sleep, unable to eat, painfully ashamed of myself, and getting floored by weights I should be able to do with my eyes closed at the gym in training – my depression became very real.
+In spring of 2016, my depression started to affect me physically: unable to sleep, unable to eat, painfully ashamed of myself and getting floored by weights I should be able to do with my eyes closed.
+My depression became very real.

-I felt guilty, because I was lucky enough to have a loving family, a roof over my head, a stable upbringing, and yet I felt like THIS!?
-This shame started to spiral out of control, and my memory becomes a bit blurry in honesty.
+I felt guilty because I was lucky enough to have a loving family, a roof over my head, a stable upbringing – and yet I felt like THIS!?
+This shame started to spiral out of control and my memory during this period becomes a bit blurry in honesty.

-I came around, feeling even more trapped and ashamed than before, but less than 48 hours afterwards, I got a message from a friend which has since changed my life: ‘I’m getting a puppy from this litter next week, you in?’
+I came around, feeling even more trapped and ashamed than before but less than 48 hours afterwards, I got a message from a friend that has since changed my life: ‘I’m getting a puppy from this litter next week, you in?’

 I don’t think he was serious when he asked me, but nonetheless, the answer was the most definite yes I have ever given.

-What happened next was amazing, I started speaking to people again, out on the street walking the Pig, and it wasn’t anything deep or meaningful – I was just speaking to people again, and it brought a smile to my face.
+What happened next was amazing.
+Out on the street walking the Pig, I started speaking to people again.
+It wasn’t anything deep or meaningful – I was just interacting with people again and it brought a smile to my face.

-Then, I started saying things out loud to Odie on our walks that I had never even confronted in my own head before, which slowly but surely empowered me to come to terms with the reality of the situation I had been in, and allowed me to reclaim my sense of purpose, and my sense of self.
+Then I started saying things out loud to Odie on our walks that I had never even confronted in my own head before, which slowly but surely empowered me to come to terms with the reality of the situation I had been.
+It allowed me to reclaim my sense of purpose and my sense of self.

-I told my family about what had happened at the end of 2016, and since then have not been afraid or ashamed of the fact that no matter who we are, we all have mental health to manage, and it’s very important that we do exactly that.
+I told my family about what had happened at the end of 2016.
+Since then I've not been afraid or ashamed of the fact that no matter who we are, we all have mental health to manage – and it’s very important that we do exactly that.

 To clarify – my suggestion is not to buy a dog, but it is to acknowledge and begin the conversations on mental health that I avoided until it was almost too late.
 Odie was the catalyst for me to speak out, but the lesson to be had is exactly that: speak out.

-So, when 2018 rolled around, and I was sat in that coffee shop starting to lose control of my mental health a little, I didn’t make the same mistakes I had done in the past, and I tackled it head on, opened up the conversation on how I was feeling, and took action to better manage my mind.
+So when 2018 rolled around and I was sat in that coffee shop starting to lose control of my mental health a little, I didn’t make the same mistakes I had done in the past.
+I tackled it head on, opened up the conversation on how I was feeling, and took action to better manage my mind.